djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 ```
 The board stays in bootloader mode.
 Run your terminal emulator and reset the board.

-You can also run *./BUILD.sh monitor* to use esp-idf's terminal program, it will reset the boars automatically.
+You can also run *./BUILD.sh monitor* to use esp-idf's terminal program, it will reset the board automatically.

 *After changing* **sdkconfig.h** *always run* **./BUILD clean** *before new build*